The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

 kare wa iku darō

 'He will probably go' / 'I think he will go'

-While this convention works well on the whole, in one important case it does not.
-That is when 'will' is used to indicate volition rather than prediction.
-In English, a speaker who says 'I'll go' is not indicating future probability; he/she is expressing the intent to go.
-The listener can assume that, barring exceptional circumstances, the speaker has made a decision or commitment to go.
-To indicate volition or intention, the English sentence should actually be translated into Japanese as 私は行く watashi wa iku or, better still, 私が行く watashi ga iku.
+While this convention works well on the whole, in one important case it falls down badly.
+That is when 'will' indicates volition rather than prediction.
+In English, a speaker who says 'I'll go' is not indicating future probability; he/she is expressing the intention to go.
+The listener can assume that, barring exceptional circumstances, the speaker has made a decision or even a commitment to go.
+In order to indicate volition or intention, the English sentence should actually be translated into Japanese as 私は行く watashi wa iku or, better still, 私が行く watashi ga iku.
 This uses the grammatical present tense to refer to a future action and indicates certainty.

-When Japanese high-school students interpret 'I will go' as 私は行くだろう watashi wa iku darō 'I'll probably go', they are actually getting the message wrong.
-The conventional translation using だろう darō simply assesses the probability of the speaker going as fairly high; it does not indicate a decision or commitment.
-If it were absolutely essential that someone should go, the normal response to a statement like 私は行くだろう watashi wa iku darō 'I will probably go' would be to either press the speaker to give a stronger assurance, or to pass over him or her in favour of someone else.
+When Japanese high-school students interpret 'I will go' as 私は行くだろう watashi wa iku darō 'I'll probably go', they are getting the message wrong. だろう darō denotes a high probability of the speaker going but doesn't indicate a decision or commitment to go.
+In a situation where it was absolutely essential that someone should go, a person who could only say 私は行くだろう watashi wa iku darō 'I will probably go' in Japanese would be either pressed to give a stronger assurance or passed over in favour of someone else.

-Because the Japanese reader knows that Ishigami's style is supposed to resemble a schoolboy's translation from English, it is natural for the letters to be interpreted on two levels at once:
+Because the Japanese reader knows that Ishigami's style resembles a schoolboy's or schoolgirl's translation from English, the letters can be interpreted on two levels at once:

 - 1. The straightforward meaning in sociologically normal Japanese

 - 2. Its meaning in the hybrid language of student translations